nouha-ech/avatar-test/README.md

 #Lessons Learned
-This was a nice mini project to explore oop for the first time and work with git
+This was a nice mini project to explore oop for the first time